 To really get an insight into the current market trends and implementation processes, it’s necessary to review the full report but for a number of the potential project areas, such as DSR, Lighting, Solar, Storage, CHP, BEMS and EV, we have invaluable insights into perceived opportunities and risks of adoption, as well as the decision process and obstacles that need to be overcome.

 Quite simply, business cannot afford to ignore energy and carbon reduction any longer ñ the financial and risk implications are too great.”

 The report will be previewed at EMEX with Lord Redesdale, CEO, Energy Managers Association and Phil Gilbert, Director of Energy Solutions, E.ON leading a panel discussion for all attendees.
 This will be followed by a round table that hopes to produce tangible actions that can support energy decision makers in presenting their projects and gaining approval.

-The survey results will be discussed at EMEX on Wednesday 22 November at 12:20-12:50 – ‘What is Driving Energy Efficiency in the UK?’ in the Water and Energy Strategy theatre.
+The survey results was discussed at EMEX on Wednesday 22 November at 12:20-12:50 – ‘What is Driving Energy Efficiency in the UK?’ in the Water and Energy Strategy theatre.